 The Vietnam War (known as the American War in Vietnam) may be more recent than either the First or Second World Wars, yet it’s far more remote to my kids.
 I’m ashamed to say my teenager, despite her A level in History, had never heard of it.
 But she has now.

-“We climbed down into the muddy holes, now widened so Western tourists can fit in them – although we still had to stoop and the complete darkness and damp was stifling, making it difficult to breathe.
-The kids have learnt first-hand that there’s nothing glorious about war.”
+'We climbed down into the muddy holes, now widened so Western tourists can fit in them – although we still had to stoop and the complete darkness and damp was stifling, making it difficult to breathe.
+The kids have learnt first-hand that there’s nothing glorious about war.'

-We've been on holiday in Ho Chi Minh City, formerly Saigon but renamed after the iconic Communist founder of modern Vietnam].
+We've been on holiday in Ho Chi Minh City, formerly Saigon but renamed after the iconic Communist founder of modern Vietnam.
 In the courtyard of the War Remnants Museum are captured American tanks, camouflaged reconnaissance planes and a Huey helicopter.
 We sat and imagined what it would have been like in the 1960s, when it wasn’t the swarm of the mopeds on the road outside but the propellers in the air above that would have deafened us, and when tanks rumbled along Saigon’s streets.
 Inside, the Historical Truths gallery unflinchingly showed the human cost of conflict, with photos of families fleeing from US attacks.
 The faded casualty charts, with so many noughts after each figure, were chilling.

-Girl climbing out of Cu Chi tunnel
+Dea's daughter climbing out of a Cu Chi tunnel

 Some rooms were too horrific for the 11-year-old twins, and I acted as censor, shooing them past a gallery showing child victims of Agent Orange.

 The ‘tiger cages’ – wire cages no bigger than coffins – used by the Americans to imprison Viet Cong captives startled the twins; not even they could have sat up straight in them.